Evolving Chaos Engineering

 Almost five years ago I published at manifesto of sorts at https://principlesofchaos.org to define a new discipline in software engineering called Chaos Engineering.
 It wasn’t about creating chaos, but rather identifying the chaos inherent in a complex system.
 The other practices that commonly address availability (incident management, alerting, monitoring, disaster recovery, etc) are all reactive: they focus on time to detect, and time to remediate.
 Chaos Engineering on the other hand is proactive: finding systemic vulnerabilities before they affect customers.
 Now that Chaos Engineering has high adoption at big tech companies and non-digital native orgs alike, we can look at how the practice is maturing.
 Our knowledge of systemic properties of complex systems is improving and leading us into a new era of Continuous Verification.

-Any role interested in resilience, security, operations, and the future of how software will be built, maintained, and operated.
+All roles concerned with reliability, security, operations, and the future of how software will be built, maintained, and operated.